propelorm/Propel2/documentation/behaviors/validate.markdown

 * `options`: an array of optional values to pass to the validator constraint class, according to its reference documentation

 Rebuild your model and you're ready to go.
-The ActiveRecord object now has two methods:
+The ActiveRecord object now has three methods:
+* `loadValidatorMetadata`: this static method contains validation rules
 * `validate()`: this method performs validation on the ActiveRecord object itself and all related objects.
 If the validation is successful it returns true, otherwise false.
 * `getValidationFailures()`: if validate() is false, this method returns a [`ConstraintViolationList`](http://api.symfony.com/2.0/Symfony/Component/Validator/ConstraintViolationList.html) object.

-Standard validation
+Standard validation:

 {% highlight php %}
 <?php